raifagovic/Ezan/README.md

   <a href="https://x.com/raifagovic"><img src="https://img.shields.io/badge/Contact-@raifagovic-%231DA1F2.svg" alt="Contact: @raifagovic" style="vertical-align: middle;"></a>
 </p>

-# Adhan Time

-It's a macOS app built with SwiftUI that displays the remaining time to the next Islamic prayer in the menu bar.
+Ezan is a macOS app built with SwiftUI that displays the remaining time to the next Islamic prayer in the menu bar.

 ## Author
 [Raif Agović](https://x.com/raifagovic)